Is Entrepreneurship right for you?

 - Not a single day is the same

 - Make more money

 The latter possibly being the most unrealistic one.
 Startup life is a lot, but it is not a short-term cash-machine.
 You will need to invest, not just in monetary terms, but time especially, to get where you want to be.
 Most starting salaries in startups are not that great.

 The reason mainly being that you start with a zero customer base.
 Without the necessary customers or even a product, it is hard to pay yourself or your employees a decent salary (in most of the cases).

 I believe that it is important that you understand why you want to be an entrepreneur if you want to be successful.
 You need to remind yourself constantly, what your long-term objectives are and why you are doing this.
 When you have just gotten started, brace yourself; you have got a very long way to go.

-It is a marathon,
+It is a marathon, not a race

 You will need to show stamina and determination if you want to make it as an Entrepreneur.
 For the most part, you will be faced with challenges that are beyond that what you know and can handle.
 That is also the beauty of being an entrepreneur, though.

 If you are looking to make a quick buck, become a successful business man or woman within two to three years, I can tell you today that it will take a whole lot more than founding a company to become an entrepreneur.